-Y Combinator alum Taskade is another all-in-one-style digital workspace, with visualizations for weekly planners, meeting agendas, project boards, checklists and more.
+What it does: Y Combinator alum Taskade is another all-in-one-style digital workspace, with visualizations for weekly planners, meeting agendas, project boards, checklists and more.
 There’s also, of course, a mind map option.
 (Technically, it’s more of a topic map than a mind map, since it’s not radial, but users will likely find the effect the same.)

 Who should try it?
 Users who require information diagrams beyond mind maps.

-Other features to note are XMind Works, which allows users to run the program on desktop or mobile without downloading the application; a toggle key that converts mind maps into outlines; and intuitive keyboard shortcuts — “enter” and “delete” adds or removes a topic, “tab” adds a new subtopic, and “space” edits branches.
+Notable features: XMind Works, which allows users to run the program on desktop or mobile without downloading the application; a toggle key that converts mind maps into outlines; and intuitive keyboard shortcuts — “enter” and “delete” adds or removes a topic, “tab” adds a new subtopic, and “space” edits branches.
 The software also integrates with Dropbox, Google Drive and OneDrive.

 Who should try it?
 Mind mappers who dabble.

-Due to its pricing structure, Coggle is one to consider for those who mind map only on occasion.
+What it does: Coggle is one to consider for those who mind map only on occasion.
 Many commercial mind-mapping software lets users create a small number of maps (three or so) before they’re asked to subscribe, but Coggle allows for unlimited free public diagrams.
 The hitch to note there is public.
 Non-private maps are included in Coggle’s available-to-all, searchable gallery, so don’t map anything you wouldn’t want the world to see.
 (Unlimited private maps start at $5 per month.)

 Who should try it?
 The (patient) open source devotee.

-A crop of free and open source mind-mapping software emerged in the early 2000s after the technique started to gain greater popularity in the business world.
+What it does: A crop of free and open source mind-mapping software emerged in the early 2000s after the technique started to gain greater popularity in the business world.
 One notable entry was FreeMind.
 A fork of that project, called Freeplane, added a slew of additional features, including formula functions (like those in spreadsheet programs) and an outline mode, plus the ability to add numerous extensions.

-Freeplane is notable among free options in that it doesn’t come with restrictions that require a subscription to bypass.
+Notable features: Freeplane is notable among free options in that it doesn’t come with restrictions that require a subscription to bypass.
 At the same time, some have noted usability woes.
 One user described the design as clunky, “with a steep learning curve,” even while still valuing the application for being both free and flexible.

 Who should try it?
 Users who mind map for quick, personal brainstorming.

-It eschews the trends of “multiplayer” functionality and feeding into larger app ecosystems — which is what appeals to users like Kevin Trowbridge, chief technical officer of Qwoted.
+What it does: MindNode eschews the trends of “multiplayer” functionality and feeding into larger app ecosystems — which is what appeals to users like Kevin Trowbridge, chief technical officer of Qwoted.
 “I never have tried to do multi-user collaboration or had any need for it to integrate with other apps,” said Trowbridge, who considers MindNode his favorite mind-mapping app.
 “Basically, my mind map is highly personal and for my use only.”

-Instead, MindNode prioritizes ease of access.
+Notable features: MindNode prioritizes ease of access.
 There’s an option to install a menu bar on desktops and app widgets on iPhones.
 Both allow users to quickly jot down ideas (without first opening the application), which they can later launch into a mind map.
 The app has also netted praise for its “level of customization and aesthetic value.”

 Who should try it?
 User experience and product designers.

-Whimsical allows users to build diagrams as user-journey-style flowcharts and wireframes, in addition to sticky notes, documents and mind maps.
+Notable features: Whimsical allows users to build diagrams as user-journey-style flowcharts and wireframes, in addition to sticky notes, documents and mind maps.
 As you might expect, it also has a good reputation for ease of use and visual clarity.
 A notable feature: the ability to copy and paste, or drag, text from a different text application into a diagram.

 Who should try it?
 Users looking for templates and inspiration.

-Other Mind-Mapping Tools and Software to Know:
+Other Mind-Mapping Tools and Software to Know

 Miro: Like Whimsical, Miro is also a digital whiteboard that pairs well with UX and product design.
 In addition to the mind-mapping function, Miro includes tools to chart empathy maps, user personas and customer journeys.
-The company also recently announced a Zoom integration, which allows collaborative whiteboarding during video meetings.
+The company also announced a Zoom integration, which allows collaborative whiteboarding during video meetings.

 AYOA: This whiteboard and mind-mapping application also sports Kanban, canvas, Gantt and pie-chart-style views.
 AYOA also promotes the app as a neuro-inclusive platform that can benefit users with dyslexia and neurodiverse needs.

 SimpleMind: This cross-platform tool allows users to make an unlimited number of free mind maps on an iPad, iPhone or Android.
 (The subscription tier supports more devices and ups the features.)
 It’s marketed for both personal and company use.
-Corporate clients include Deloitte, Cisco and Ubisoft, according to the company’s website.
+Corporate clients include Deloitte, Cisco and Ubisoft, according to SimpleMind’s website.